Kurren123/mssql.nvim/README.md

 ![results screenshot](./docs/screenshots/Results.png)

-Optional which-key integration, showing only the key bindings which are possible (eg don't show `Connect` if we are already connected)
+Optional which-key integration, showing only the key maps which are possible (eg don't show `Connect` if we are already connected)

 <img src="./docs/screenshots/Which-key.png" alt="Which key screenshot" width="300"/>